 No wonder why Ben Thanh market is so popular as one of the tourist attractions in Saigon.
 Yes, it’s often mentioned in the travel magazines as the city symbol.
-But if we can give you a suggestion, we would love to recommend a more local market: Binh Tay, where you don’t need to bargain a lot to get a good deal and have more local experiences.
+But if we can give you a suggestion, we would love to recommend the non-touristy local markets instead.
+A good one is Binh Tay market.
+Here you don’t need to bargain a lot to get a good deal and have more local experiences.

 A monk among the motorbike drivers – Photo: asiaeat

-Located in the Cholon area of the city, which is Chinatown.
-If you really notice to the language the locals speak while you move around in the area, you can realize that sometimes they speak Cantonese to each other.
-During my university time, there was a time I want to learn another foreign language besides English but soon realized that Chinese is not a good choice.
-Since I can’t compete with my Vietnamese Chinese friends who speak Chinese at home with their parents.
+The market is located in the Cholon area of the city, which is Chinatown.
+While moving around the area, if you notice the language the locals speak while you move around in the area, you can realize that sometimes they speak Cantonese to each other.

-There is a lot of unspoken rules among this community that I will write in another article but now let’s get back to the food choices in Binh Tay market.
-From the broken rice Com Tam, the porridge Chao to the special grilled local noodle Pho Xao, you absolutely have endless choices.
+The food options in Binh Tay market are varied too.
+From the broken rice Com Tam, the porridge Chao to the special grilled local noodle Pho Xao, you have endless choices.

 2. Immerse yourself in the holy Thien Hau temple

-If you visit Binh Tay market or once you get to Cholon area, please don’t skip Thien Hau temple as this place is just 10 minutes to walk away.
-Although there are some temples in the city that worship the same Goddess Thien Hau and have the same name, personally speaking, this is the most beautiful temple in town with the ceramics details and interesting structure.
+If you visit Binh Tay market or once you get to Cholon area, please don’t skip Thien Hau temple.
+This place is just 10 minutes to walk away.
+Although it’s not the only temple that worships Thien Hau goddess, the one in Nguyen Trai is the most beautiful.
+You will love to see the ceramics details and interesting structures.

 Thien Hau temple from the outside

-Located in Nguyen Trai which is a busy main street of District 5, entering the temple then all the hustle and bustle seems far away.
-That quietness creates a holy atmosphere and brings you the peaceful mind, which I love the most.
+Located in Nguyen Trai, a busy main street of District 5, entering the temple then all the hustle and bustle seems far away.
+That quietness creates a holy atmosphere and brings you a peaceful mind, which I love the most.
 Don’t forget to look at the ceramics details that capture the daily lives of this Chinese Vietnamese community.
 Some of them are about the legends that only appear in the imagination and the movies.